PlagueVonKarma/jep-hack/README.md

 - There is a new Nihon region, based on the 1998 version before it got scrapped for Johto.
 - The Fairy-type is now available, though Pokemon are not retroactively changed, per the Kanto Expansion Pak philosophy (you wouldn't want a Fairy-type Granbull pre-split, would you?)

+## New Things
+- 11 new Trainer classes, including;
+	- RBY classes not in GSC, such as the Rocker, Channeler, and even the beta Firefighter
+	- Prototype GSC classes such as the Male Teacher, Sportsman, and Soldier
+	- The Painter from FRLG!

 ## QoL Changes
 - A Trader NPC is available in a new Lake of Rage town area, allowing you to access trade evolutions natively.
 - Kurt now makes Apricorn Balls instantly.
 He's had his coffee and is listening to his favourite music.